6529-Collections/6529seize-backend/README.md

 ### 1.5 Notes

+- **Running database for development:** You can use docker and docker-compose for this.
+Run `docker-compose up -d` in project root and configure your `.env` exactly as DB part in `.env.sample`.

 - **Database and ORM:** Backend service is using [TYPEORM](https://www.npmjs.com/package/typeorm).
 When starting a service, if the database is successful then the ORM will take care of synchronising the schema for the database and creating the necessary tables. \* Note: You will need to create the database and user and provide them in the .env file.

 - **CRON:** When starting the service, there are several scheduled cron jobs running at specific intervals which will consume data from the chain, process and save the result to the database.